-By trade my grandfather was a mason, his prime tool were his hands, and those heavy picks, shovels found in his work shed.
-He knew the precise mixture of concrete and how to make buildings, sidewalks and patios.
+By trade, my grandfather was a mason, his prime tool was his hands, and those heavy picks, shovels found in his work shed.
+He knew the precise mixture of concrete and how to make buildings, sidewalks, and patios.
 But most of all, he liked working in his small garden, in the backyard of his home in Newark, N.J.
-This was among the most urban places in this country, and so distant from the southern Italy, and such as a contrast to the rich farm land that he left as a young man.
+This was among the most urban places in this country, and so distant from southern Italy, and such as a contrast to the fertile farmland that he left when he was a young man.

 “Learn a lesson from the fig tree,” we are told in today’s gospel.
-This text may be not so about a catastrophic warning of end times, but rather a comment on how to live through the thick and thin of life today, in season and out of season.
-This is an understanding of our adherence to the journey of Jesus Christ toward his goal to bring salvation to the entire world despite the climatic and difficult conditions.
+More than a warning, this text may be a comment on how to live through the thick and thin of life today, whether in season or not.
+To my understanding, it is the journey of Jesus Christ toward his goal, namely to bring salvation to the entire world despite the climatic and challenging conditions.

-Clearly, in our own home there was the mixture of family disputes, conflicts and reunions.
+Clearly, in our own home, there was a mixture of family disputes, conflicts, and reunions.
 In the city of Newark, there were social and cultural upheavals of social progress and dismal political failures.
 World War II challenged this Italian-American community, sending sons to war and, in some cases, to the European theater and on Italian soil.
 There were economic crises like the Great Depression that fostered in my grandparents what economists today would call “radical underconsumption.”
-In other words, my grandfather knew how to enjoy production of figs and wine, in contrast to the kind of consumer society that purchases these items in speciality stores.
+In other words, my grandfather knew how to enjoy the production of figs and wine, in contrast to the kind of consumer society that purchases these items in specialty stores.

-In a sense, like the fig tree, we need to wrap ourselves in Christ, and get ready for the seasons ahead knowing both the challenges as well as at the time of love, joy, and growth ahead.
+In a sense, like a fig tree, we need to wrap ourselves in Christ and get ready for the seasons ahead, knowing both the challenges as well as at the time of love, joy, and growth ahead.

 My grandfather passed away in the late summer of 1962.
 No one cared for the fig trees that year.
 And so the fig trees did not produce their fruit that summer.

-We too must wrap ourselves in Christ, to order bring forth the fruit of our own service, and his grace for world so much awaiting the salvation of our God.
+We, too, must wrap ourselves in Christ, to order bring forth the fruit of our own service, and his grace for the world so much awaiting the salvation of our God.